 1. To start a Custom Query, click on the pencil icon on the Search bar.

-2. This pulls out a new dialog box within SEDNA.
+2. This pulls out a new modal within SEDNA.

 Add Term means add a new term to the AND